alvstrid/BudgetCalculator/README.md

 ## BudgetCalculator
 An app for calculating your budget.
 Doesn't have many features so far.
 Currently working on it.
 The database is working and you cand add items.
+Also you can add your income and the application calculates your remaining sum after substracting all expenses.

 Things to do:
-- Improve the listview
+- Improve the ListView that shows all expenses
 - Make the barchart work according to the given data
 - Add butons to view all items from a category when clicking the category card
+- Add a button to see all expenses from main activity
-- ...
+- ....

 ## Progress so far